adityasankranthi/Robot-Assembly-Simulation---2-/README.md

 ### Review

 #### Did I correctly anticipate the difficulties?
+I underestimated the difficulties, especially I took a lot of time to understand the addBefore, addAfter functions it took me two full readings of the textbook related content.

 #### How did the plan go?
+I could not strictly follow the initial plan and especially the plan I had wrote in the previous homework.
+But sticking to the homework's "What you need to do" helped me get through.
 ### Preview

 #### What should I do differently for next week's homework assignment?
+Ask questions more often is what I have realized would have helped me, I was active in the previous assignment to ask/answer the questions I plan to stick with actively asking my questions and attending the tutoring services if needed.

 #### Do I need more resources?
+As I have wrote before I plan to attend the tutoring services if I find myself really stuck or for that matter confront the professor on a one on one meeting if necessary.
 ## Optional Feedback

 ### Comments (optional)